PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: PicTalky

 \subsection{Neural GEC Module}

 People with language disabilities tend to make grammar and pronunciation errors when speaking.
-The GEC system revises various linguistic errors of users, so it is useful for children to practice correct sentences.
+The grammar error correction (GEC) system revises various linguistic errors of users, so it is useful for children to practice correct sentences.

 PicTalky is equipped with a neural GEC module that accurately corrects the STT outputs.
 We denote the sequence-to-sequence model that is applied to the GEC task as neural GEC.
 From the perspective of machine translation, the neural GEC task is a system whereby a sentence with noise and a correct sentence are entered as the source and target sentences, respectively.
 Subsequently, translation from the input to the output is trained with the sequence-to-sequence model.
 In this method, training is conducted without specifying a particular error type; thus, various errors can be detected and processed simultaneously.